 Why you shouldn’t put off until tomorrow what you can do today. 😉

 The Red Chair Journey’s next stop after the Badlands & Deadwood, SD was Grand Teton National Park and Jackson Hole, Wyoming.
 The picture above was the day we arrived.
-I was so excited to see the Tetons again, my favorite mountain range.
-I couldn’t wait to get to Jackson Hole, get settled in and show TD the town.
+I was so excited to see the Tetons again.
+I couldn’t wait to get to Jackson Hole, get settled in and show Terry the town.
 I figured I could shoot the Red Chair photo the next day but then….

 You know what, it didn’t matter.